Martha Thomsen is an experienced environmental litigator and advisor who helps clients navigate complex litigation and evolving regulations.

 Select recent cases include: arguing and winning a motion to dismiss a state's natural resource damages (NRD) claims against a manufacturing company; participating on the CERCLA trial team for one of the country's first ever trials that was converted from in-person to virtual mid-spring 2020 and securing cost recovery from the Government on behalf of an oil-and-gas company; and representing several companies in ongoing litigation addressing responsibility for cleanup costs at a Superfund Site estimated to cost more than $2 billion.

 Regulatory Compliance and Engagement with State and Federal Agencies

-Ms. Thomsen also regularly advises clients on compliance with state and federal environmental laws and represents clients before environmental agencies.
+Martha also helps clients navigate compliance with evolving state and federal environmental laws and represents clients before environmental agencies.
 She takes a holistic approach to regulatory compliance issues that accounts for short-term and long-term client planning, agency and other stakeholder positions, and technical compliance criteria and requirements.
-This work spans a variety of environmental statutes, including CERCLA as well as the Resource Conservation and Recovery Act (RCRA), Clean Water Act (CWA), wildlife, and state laws.
-Particular areas of experience include coal combustion residuals (CCR) liability and regulatory issues, as well as renewable and clean energy projects.
+As part of this work, Martha engages directly with state and federal agencies to advocate on behalf of clients, clarify agency positions, and engage in formal and informal dispute resolution.